ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - https://maven.com/taro/senior-to-staff

 YC - University, Investment Fund, Software Business
-I won't release this book until I build osmething that customers want.
+I won't release this book until I build something that customers want.

 1. If there are 10 customers in the world, how do businesses understand those customer problems?